grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.loadbalancing.md

 The loadbalancer configures the exporter for the signal types supported by the `routing_key`.

-Metrics support in `otelcol.exporter.loadbalancing` is considered experimental, so an exporter will be configured for metrics only if Alloy is run with `--stability-level=experimental`
+> **EXPERIMENTAL**: Metrics support in `otelcol.exporter.loadbalancing` is an [experimental][] feature.
+> Experimental features are subject to frequent breaking changes, and may be removed with no equivalent replacement.
+> The `stability.level` flag must be set to `experimental` to use the feature.

 ## Blocks